mindsdb/mindsdb/docs/mindsdb-docs/docs/connect/kafka.md

 - Train a new model.
 You may use [this tutorial](/sql/tutorials/bodyfat) as an example.

-- Run the test environment as instructed in the *Inside the Test Docker Environment* section above.
+- Run the test environment as instructed in the [Setting up Kafka in Docker](#setting-up-kafka-in-docker) section above.

-### Create the connector instance:
+### Create the Connector Instance

-To create a connector need to send POST request to specific `connectors` url with connector configuration in JSON format:
+To create a connector, you need to send a POST request to a specific `connectors` URL with connector configuration in JSON format, as below.

 ```python
 import requests